 drivetrain components of differential gears and brakes.
 The

-illustrates how to model a vehicle with four wheels, as well as front
+illustrates how to model a vehicle that has four wheels and front

 and rear differential gears.